Ushabti

-The ushabti (also called shabti or shawabti, with a number of variant spellings) was an ancient Egyptian funerary figurine.
-The Egyptological term is derived from 𓅱𓈙𓃀𓏏𓏭𓀾 wšbtj, which replaced earlier 𓆷𓍯𓃀𓏏𓏭𓀾 šwbtj, perhaps the nisba of 𓈙𓍯𓃀𓆭 šwꜣb "Persea tree".
+The ushabti (also known as shabti or shawabti, with a number of differing spellings) was an ancient Egyptian funerary figurine.
+The Egyptological term is derived from the Egyptian word 𓅱𓈙𓃀𓏏𓏭𓀾 wšbtj, which replaced earlier 𓆷𓍯𓃀𓏏𓏭𓀾 šwbtj, perhaps the nisba of 𓈙𓍯𓃀𓆭 šwꜣb (persea tree).
+(Note: "Persea" used here is an Ancient Greek name for Mimusops laurifolia—a tree native to Egypt and the Ethiopian highlands—rather than the modern genus name Persea.)

 Ushabtis were placed in tombs among the grave goods and were intended to act as servants or minions for the deceased, should they be called upon to do manual labor in the afterlife.
-The figurines frequently carried a hoe on their shoulder and a basket on their backs, implying they were intended to farm for the deceased.
-They were usually written on by the use of hieroglyphs typically found on the legs.
+The figurines frequently carried a hoe on their shoulder and a basket on their backs, implying they were intended to farm for the dead.
+They typically featured hieroglyphic writing on the legs.
 They carried inscriptions asserting their readiness to answer the gods' summons to work.

 The practice of using ushabtis originated in the Old Kingdom of Egypt (c.
-2600 to 2100 BC), with the use of life-sized reserve heads made from limestone, which were buried with the mummy.
-Most ushabtis were of minor size, and many produced in multiples – they sometimes covered the floor around a sarcophagus.
-Exceptional ushabtis are of larger size, or produced as a one-of-a-kind master work.
+2600 to 2100 BC), with the use of life-sized reserve heads made from limestone, which were buried with the mummified remains.
+Most ushabtis were small, and many produced in multiples – they sometimes covered the floor around a sarcophagus.
+Exceptional ushabtis are larger, or were produced as a unique masterwork.

-Due to the ushabti's commonness through all Egyptian time periods, and world museums' desire to represent ancient Egyptian art objects, the ushabti is one of the most commonly represented objects in Egyptology displays.
-Produced in huge numbers, ushabtis, along with scarabs, are the most numerous of all ancient Egyptian antiquities to survive.
+Ushabtis were produced in large quantities throughout Egyptian eras.
+Alongside scarabs, they rank among the most common ancient Egyptian artifacts and frequently appear in museum exhibits.